apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 ## Parse Engine

-Parse engine is composed of `SQLParser` and `SQLVisitor`. `SQLParser` is responsible for extracting SQL into a syntax tree. `SQLVisitor` is responsible for converting the syntax tree into `SQLStatement`.
-Parse engine supports MySQL, PostgreSQL, SQLServer, Oracle, openGauss and SQL statements that conform to the SQL92 specification.
+Parse engine consists of `SQLParser` and `SQLVisitor`. `SQLParser` extracts SQL into a syntax tree. `SQLVisitor` converts the syntax tree into `SQLStatement`.
+Parse engine supports MySQL, PostgreSQL, SQLServer, Oracle, openGauss and SQL that conform to the SQL92 specification.
 However, due to the complexity of SQL syntax, there are still a little of SQL that the parse engine does not support.
 The list is as follows:

 ### Unsupported SQL
 #### MySQL